Board of Directors

 Linas Pilypaitis, Wealth Manager, Nesbitt Burns

-Linas Pilypaitis served in the Royal Canadian Navy for 20 years and is currently a wealth manager with Nesbitt Burns.
+Linas Pilypaitis served in the Royal Canadian Navy for 20 years and is currently a wealth manager with BMO Nesbitt Burns.

 Secretary